 Category 3: Tools that use eye tracking and heatmap methods to determine which part of the page the user has spent the most time on.
 Some of the tools in this category also record the user's clicks, scrolls, mouse moves etc.

-Category 4: Tools that provide you with a feedback based on the website, page or wireframe that you submit as input.
+Category 4: Tools that provide you with feedback based on the website, page or wireframe that you submit as input.
 Some tools of this type also provide surveys that help in giving conclusive evidence regarding usability issues.

 Category 5: Tools that recruit users for your usability test.